push-protocol/push-website/docs/developer-tooling/push-sdk/sdk-packages-details/epnsproject-sdk-restapi/for-notification/send-notifications.md

     defaultValue="frontend"
     values={[
         {label: 'When Using Frontend', value: 'frontend'},
-        {label: 'When Using Frontend', value: 'backend'},
+        {label: 'When Using Backend', value: 'backend'},
     ]}>
 <TabItem value="frontend">
 ```